streamingfast/substreams/docs/tutorials/ethereum/exploring-ethereum/map_block_meta_module.md

 ### Inspecting the Code

-Although the code (which is at the `map_block_meta.rs` file) for this module is pretty straightforward to understand, let's discuss its main parts.
+Although the code (which is in the `map_block_meta.rs` file) for this module is pretty straightforward to understand, let's discuss its main parts.

 Declaration of the module in the manifest (`substreams.yml`):